 - Panini Steak Sandwich

 - Southern Country Fried Steak

 - How to Make Steak Marsala

 Be sure to check out more of my Olive Garden copycat recipes and easy pasta recipes.

 Olive Garden Steak Gorgonzola Alfredo

 - 12 ounces steak sirloin, ribeye, New York strip

-- salt and pepper to season the steak
+- salt and pepper divided use

 - 2 teaspoons vegetable oil